mykelalvis/FATESRD/Other/fate-core-SRD.md

 ###### [[Stealth]] Stunts

 - **Face in the Crowd**. +2 to any [[Stealth]] roll to blend into a crowd.
 What a “crowd” means will depend on the environment—a subway station requires more people to be crowded than a small bar.
 - **Ninja Vanish**.
 Once per scene, you can vanish while in plain sight by spending a [[fate point]], using a smoke pellet or other mysterious technique.
 This places the Vanished boost on you.
-While you're vanished, no one can attack or [[create advantage]] on you until after they've succeeded at an overcome roll with [[Notice]] to suss out where you went (basically meaning they have to give up an exchange to try).
+While you're vanished, no one can attack or [[Create Advantage]] on you until after they've succeeded at an overcome roll with [[Notice]] to suss out where you went (basically meaning they have to give up an exchange to try).
 This aspect goes away as soon as you invoke it, or someone makes that overcome roll.
 - **Slippery Target**.
 Provided you're in darkness or shadow, you can use [[Stealth]] to defend against [[Shoot]] attacks from enemies that are at least one zone away.

 ##### [[Will]]